+Have you always wondered what other users think of aroma strain differences?
 Luckily for you, a research team led by Avery Gilbert and Joseph DiVerdi who conducted a peer-reviewed scientific journal placed 48 odor descriptors before contributors in a study.

 The study used participants to survey the aromatic traits of various weed strains, using assessment scales to visualize the Cannabis aroma.

 In the peer-reviewed study, Gilbert found that the dissimilar scents can impact how we perceive different strains of weed.